official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/executive-summary/index.md

 * TOC
 {:toc}

-© Crown copyright 2016
-This publication is licensed under the terms of the Open Government Licence v3.0 except where otherwise stated.
-To view this licence, visit nationalarchives.gov.uk/doc/open-government-licence/ version/3 or write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or
-email: psi@nationalarchives.gsi.gov.uk.
-Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.
-This publication is available at www.gov.uk/government/publications Any enquiries regarding this publication should be sent to us at Iraq.Inquiry@Cabinet-Office.x.gsi.gov.uk
-Print ISBN 9781474133319
-Web ISBN 9781474133326
-ID 23051602  46561  07/16
-Printed on paper containing 75% recycled fibre content minimum Printed in the UK by the Williams Lea Group on behalf of the Controller of Her Majesty’s Stationery Office

-EXECUTIVE SUMMARY

-Executive Summary

 # Introduction
 1. In 2003, for the first time since the Second World War, the United Kingdom took part in an opposed invasion and full‑scale occupation of a sovereign State – Iraq.
 Cabinet